Because of the overwhelming evidence against him, Avery’s defense had to be that all of the evidence was planted. That defense including alleging:

 The defense claimed a vial of Avery's blood, collected related to his previous false conviction, had been used to plant his blood in Teresa's car.
 They went to inspect the vial of his blood, and found the evidence tape on the box cut through.
 Upon opening the box, they noticed a small hole in the cap of the vial, and excitedly claimed a needle had been inserted to draw blood out to plant.
 They spoke to an employee at Labtech, who confirmed that they did not "do that" to test blood samples.

 While it is true that the testing lab does not insert a needle through the cap to withdraw a sample, the hole in the blood vial is completely normal.
 In this YouTube video, you can watch the process of blood being collected and inserted into a vial.
 As you can see, a needle is inserted through the rubber cap of the vial, then the blood is transferred into the vial.
 This hole was not the "smoking gun" the defense had hoped when they saw it; in fact, all vials have this hole.
-A nurse was set to testify she had placed the hole in the vial, but the prosecution decided not to call her.
+A nurse was set to testify she had placed the hole in the vial, but Avery’s defense dropped their argument and prosecution decided not to call her.
 In addition, the evidence tape was cut in a meeting with Avery's own lawyers related to his wrongful conviction.
 Some have claimed the blood around the stopper is indicative of the stopper being removed, but again, there is a known reason.
 The blood vial was sent to Lab Corp for testing, and they removed the stopper to withdraw some blood.
 Avery's blood was found in six places in the car (front driver’s side portion, floor by the console, right of the ignition area, front passenger seat, CD case on front passenger seat, and a metal panel between the backseat and cargo area).
 Nick Stahlke, a blood pattern expert from the State Crime Lab, testified the blood pattern was consistent with transfer stains and "passive drops", which are indicative of active bleeding.
 Similar stains and drops were found in Avery's own Grand Am.

 A test existed to determine if the blood in the car contained EDTA, an anti-coagulant used to preserve blood samples.
 If the blood samples taken from the car contained EDTA, which is present in preserved blood but not in blood from fresh wounds, it would lend great credence to the defense's claims of planting.
 For more on the EDTA test, see